SciCatProject/scicatlive/README.md

 ## Add a new service

-To add a new service:
+To add a new service (see the [backend](./services/backend/) for an extensive example):
 1. create a dedicated folder in the [services](./services/) one
 2. call it as the service should be named
 3. create the `docker-compose.yaml` file with the required dependencies (if any)
+4. eventually include any service in (3) which is specific to the service and not shared across the global setup
-4. eventually create a `config` folder if it requires configuration
+5. eventually create a `config` folder if it requires configuration
-5. add a `README.md` file in the service if needed
+6. add a `README.md` file in the service if needed
-6. include the reference to (3) to the global [docker-compose include list](docker-compose.yaml#L2)
+7. include the reference to (3) to the global [docker-compose include list](docker-compose.yaml#L2)
-7. update the main [README.md](README.md) if needed
+8. update the main [README.md](README.md) if needed

 ## General use of scicat